Federal Holidays (Right of Rescission)

 - Christmas Day, December 25th.

 Only the date specified in the statute is considered a legal holiday for purposes of rescission.
-Four federal legal holidays are identified in 5 U.S.C.
-6103(a) by a specific date: New Year’s Day, January 1; Independence Day, July 4; Veteran’s Day, November 11; and Christmas Day, December 25.
+Five federal legal holidays are identified in 5 U.S.C.
+6103(a) by a specific date: New Year’s Day, January 1; Juneteenth, June 19th; Independence Day, July 4; Veteran’s Day, November 11; and Christmas Day, December 25.
 When one of these holidays falls on a Saturday, July 4 for example, federal offices and other entities may observe the holiday on the preceding Friday, July 3.
 The observed holiday, July 3, is a business day for purposes of rescission or the delivery of disclosures for certain high-cost mortgages covered by Reg.
 Z § 1026.32.